A Loss of Tolerance

 Oral tolerance is the state of preventing and inhibiting immune system reactions and responses through the oral route.
 Researchers use the term oral tolerance to explain whether a person’s immune system can tolerate acceptable foods while responding appropriately to bacteria or other harmful compounds.
 Technically, it is referred to as dietary protein tolerance, but I will call it oral tolerance for the sake of simplicity.

 There are other types of tolerance:

 How Oral Tolerance works

 I want to take you on a journey of parts of the immune system to better explain how a loss of tolerance occurs and then what steps we can implement to work at restoring tolerance.

 A large and significant part of the immune system resides in the mucosa (innermost layer) of the small intestine in the gut.
 This mucosal lining is made up of the largest collection of lymphoid tissue and lymphocytes - white blood cells.

 Dendritic cells are immune cells that roam the small intestine.
 These cells have have long arms that sample different proteins (viruses and bacteria have protein structures on their cell membrane too) and determine whether the immune system should react to them.

 A key component of loss of oral tolerance and multiple food sensitivities is over reactive dendritic cells.

 So what causes dendritic cells to become overly reactive?
 Proteins that aren’t thoroughly digested due to deficiencies in stomach acid and pancreatic enzymes is one cause.
-Low SIgA -antibodies that are a first line of defense in the gut (more on this in a minute), are another.
-We can address hyperreactive dendritic cells by a) improving breakdown of proteins and b) increasing SIgA levels.
+Low SIgA -antibodies that are a first line of defence in the gut (more on this in a minute), are another.
+We can address hyper-reactive dendritic cells by a) improving breakdown of proteins and b) increasing SIgA levels.

 A. Improve breakdown of proteins